google/transit/gtfs-realtime/spec/en/service-alerts.md

 *   Route - affects the whole route
 *   Route type - affects any route of this type. e.g. all subways.
 *   Trip - affects a particular trip
-*   Stop - affects a particular stop
+*   Stop - affects a particular stop.

 You may include more than one of the fields listed above in one `informed_entity`.
 When multiple fields are included in one `informed_entity`, they should be interpreted as being joined by the `AND` logical operator.
 In other words, the alert should only be applied in a context that meets all of the fields provided in an `informed_entity`.
 For example, if `route_id: "1"` and `stop_id: "5"` are both included in one `informed_entity`, then the alert should apply only to route 1 at stop 5.
 It should NOT be applied to any other stop on route 1, and it should NOT be applied to any other route at stop 5.